Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation

-Given $\tsr{Y}_p^{(i,n)}$ and $\tsr{Y}_p^{(n)}$, $\Tilde{\tsr{Y}}^{(n)}$ for $n\in\inti{1}{N}$ can be calculated with $2Ns^2R^{N-1}$ cost overall.
-In Section~\ref{sec:error-tucker}, we show that the relative Frobenius norm approximation error of $\Tilde{\pmb{\mathcal{Y}}}^{(n)}$ with respect to ${\pmb{\mathcal{Y}}}^{(n)}$ is small, so long as each \( \frac{\vert\vert d\textbf{A}^{(n)}\vert\vert _F}{\vert \vert \textbf{A}^{(n)}\vert \vert _F} \) is sufficiently small.
+} Given $\tsr{Y}_p^{(i,n)}$ and $\tsr{Y}_p^{(n)}$, $\Tilde{\tsr{Y}}^{(n)}$ for $n\in\inti{1}{N}$ can be calculated with $2N^2s^2R^{N-1}$ cost overall.
+In Section~\ref{sec:error-tucker}, we show that the relative Frobenius norm approximation error of $\Tilde{\pmb{\mathcal{Y}}}^{(n)}$ with respect to ${\pmb{\mathcal{Y}}}^{(n)}$ is small, so long as each \( \fnrm{d\textbf{A}^{(n)}}/\fnrm{ \textbf{A}^{(n)}} \) is sufficiently small.
 Algorithm~\ref{alg:tucker_als_pp} presents the PP-Tucker-ALS method described above.

-\subsection{Dimension Trees for Pairwise Perturbation Operators}
+\subsubsection{Dimension Trees for Pairwise Perturbation Operators}

-Computation of the pairwise perturbation operators $\tsr{M}^{(i,n)}_p$ and of $\tsr{M}^{(n)}_p$ can benefit from amortization of common tensor contraction (Khatri-Rao product or tensor-times-matrix product) subexpressions.
-In the context of ALS, this technique is known as dimension trees~\cite{phan2013fast,vannieuwenhoven2015computing,kaya2016parallel,ballard2017communication} and has been successfully employed to accelerate TTMc and MTTKRP.
-The same trees can be used for both CP and Tucker, although the tensor intermediates and contraction operations are different (Khatri-Rao products for CP and tensor times matrix products for Tucker).
+Computation of the pairwise perturbation operators $\tsr{M}^{(i,n)}_p$ and of $\tsr{M}^{(n)}_p$ can benefit from amortization of common tensor contraction (Khatri-Rao product or multilinear multiplication) subexpressions.
+In the context of ALS, this technique is known as dimension trees and has been successfully employed to accelerate TTMc and MTTKRP.
+The same trees can be used for both CP and Tucker, although the tensor intermediates and contraction operations are different (Khatri-Rao products for CP and multilinear multiplication for Tucker).
 We describe the trees for CP decomposition, computing each $\tsr{M}^{(i,n)}_p$ and $\tsr{M}^{(n)}_p$.
-Figure~\ref{fig:pp_cp} describes the dimension tree for $N=4$ plus an additional level for computation of the $\tsr{M}^{(n)}_p$ matrices.
+Figure~\ref{fig:pp_cp3},\ref{fig:pp_cp4} describes the dimension tree for $N=3,4$.
 Our tree constructions assume that the tensors are equidimensional, if this is not the case, the largest dimensions should be contracted first.